 This group is composed of employees classified as Associate Provost, Associate Vice President, Athletic Director, Executive Director, Director, and Executive Assistant.
-There were 13 employees in this group, including 8 females.
+There were 15 employees in this group, including 9 females.

 Positions are advertised nationally and regionally if not filled through a succession plan.
-There was 1 hire into this group.
-There were no promotions into this job group.
+There was 1 hire into this job group.
+There were 2 promotions within this job group, 2 females, and 2 promotions into this job group, including 1 female.
 The analysis shows no underrepresentation.